FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 4.4 The Regional-Craft Phase ($15M+ revenue)

-CEO from outside brewery + investor capital (Founders, Stone, Lagunitas all sold equity at this stage).
-VP Sales, VP Marketing, VP Operations.
-National + multi-state distribution requires a full sales force (3-8 regional sales managers) + chain-account management.
+Often an outside CEO and investor capital (a path Founders, Stone, and Lagunitas all walked when they sold equity), plus VP Sales, VP Marketing, and VP Operations.
+Multi-state distribution requires a full sales force (regional sales managers) and dedicated chain-account management.

 5. The Launch Playbook For A New Craft Brewery